Engineering a multi-level bath for transmons with three-wave mixing and parametric drives: Numerical fitting of a three-level system

 \section{Numerical fitting of a three-level system}

-The semi-classical model agrees with the data when the pumps only involves the $\ket{g} \leftrightarrow \ket{e}$ manifold.
-However, the dynamics of the processes that involve pumps connected to all three levels cannot be nicely captured by it, as shown in Fig.~\ref{fig:3-level semi-classical}.
+Our model in the previous section agrees with the data when the pumps involve only the $\ket{g} \leftrightarrow \ket{e}$ manifold.
+However, the dynamics of processes that involve pumps connected to all three levels cannot be accurately captured by it, as shown in Fig.~\ref{fig:3-level semi-classical}.
 Here we go beyond the theoretical model and numerically study our system to understand its behavior in the three-level manifold.
 The effective Hamiltonian under the rotating wave approximation (in the frame rotating at $\omega_{ge}$) is:

-We note that in the $\omega_{ge}$ frame, there will always be time dependent terms that rotate at anharmonicity frequency $\alpha$ for the $ket{e} \leftrightarrow \ket{f}$ manifold drives.
+We note that in the $\omega_{ge}$ frame, there will always be time-dependent terms that rotate at anharmonicity frequency $\alpha$ for the $\ket{e} \leftrightarrow \ket{f}$ manifold drives.
 The full Lindblad master equation is given by:

-Here in the dissipator terms, we consider both the decay of the SNAIL-mon and qubit (with collapse operator $s$ and $q$ at rate $\kappa_s$ and $\kappa^{\downarrow}_q$) and also the natural heating of the qubit due the finite temperature (with collapse operator $q^{\dagger}$ at rate $\kappa^{\uparrow}_q$).
+Here in the dissipator terms, we consider both the decay of the SNAIL and qubit (with collapse operator $s$ and $q$ at rate $\kappa_s$ and $\kappa^{\downarrow}_q$) and also the natural heating of the qubit due to the finite temperature (with collapse operator $q^{\dagger}$ at rate $\kappa^{\uparrow}_q$).
 This equation is then simulated using QuTiP.
-We also take into account the up-pumped qubit thermalization during the measurement process, this is modeled by turning off the pump tone in the Hamiltonian and letting the system evolve for the time of measurement.
+We also take into account the up-pumped qubit thermalization during the measurement process.
+This is modeled by turning off the pump tone in the Hamiltonian and letting the system evolve for the time of measurement.

 The parameters used for the simulation we show in Fig.~\ref{fig:g_f_mix}(b) are as follows: $\alpha/2\pi = 197$ MHz, $\kappa_s/2\pi = 12.98$~MHz, $\kappa^{\downarrow}_q/2\pi = 0.029$~MHz, $\kappa^{\uparrow}_q/2\pi = 0.006$~MHz and measurement time $\tau_{msmt} = 1.2~\mu$s.
 We note that the qubit decay rate used in the simulation is equivalent to a qubit with $T_1 \sim 4.5~\mu$s, which is faster than the transmon's natural decoherence rate.
-We attribute this to the faster decay rate of higher transmon levels and possible qubit coherence time reduction due to large pump photon numbers, which could invalidate the assumptions we used for the semi-classical model.
+We attribute this to the possible qubit coherence time reduction due to large pump photon numbers, which could invalidate the assumptions we used in the theoretical model.